 “What do you do for work?”

 That question or some variation of it will inevitably make its way into a conversation when we meet people on the road.
 We could be pumping fuel, pulled over at a scenic overlook or grabbing a bite to eat and someone will spot our rig and strike up a conversation.

 Most people assume our rig is for weekend adventures, but once they learn that it’s our full-time home I can see the wheels spinning and anticipate the next question.
 The one I still chuckle at is “did you cash out of a tech startup and retire early?”
 The answer is no and we’re not independently wealthy either.

 When Kait and I decided to live this lifestyle beyond the original year that we had planned, we needed to figure out a way to earn a living.
 While we considered applying for remote jobs, our entrepreneurial spirits were strong and we decided to make a go at building our own thing.

 We’re Full Time Content Creators

 For us, it naturally turned into full time content creation which started with this blog.
-Now we also produce content for our YouTube channel, I am working on my third book and Kait is getting ready to publish her first cookbook.
+Now we also produce content for our YouTube channel, I’ve self-published two books and Kait is getting ready to publish her first cookbook.

 How to Make Money Traveling